martiensk/cocwiki/combat/combat-round.md

 # One combat round
 * Investigators get one action per round.
 * Investigators may elect to delay taking an action until later in the round.
+# Armour
+Reduce damage of any attack that goes through armour by the armour rating.
+(Unless attacks ignore armour, ike magic)
 # Outnumbered
 A character/monster can make as many dodge/fight back rolls as they have actions per round available to them.
 After that, all dodge/fight back rolls must be made with a penalty dice.
 # Escaping